Special characters

 Greek alphabet letters are used as math and science symbols.

-Examples of greek letters that could be used to describe angles in a triangle:
+Here are some examples of Greek letters that you can use to represent angles in a triangle:

 The special characters feature exposes each category as a separate plugin.
 While the SpecialCharactersEssentials